taurushq-io/TERC-721/README.md

 ### Metadata update (ERC-4906)

-Emit `BatchMetadataUpdate`when the baseURI is updated as supported by OpenSea to referesh token metadata.
+The contract emits the event `BatchMetadataUpdate`when the baseURI is updated as supported by OpenSea to refresh token metadata.

 > To refresh a whole collection, emit `_toTokenId` with `type(uint256).max`